pawnlord/ircsome/README.md

 Once in, syntax is as follows:
 - Join always acts as the command.
 This will change
 - When you put an exclimation point, that message sends as it would be in normal IRC protocol
-    - For example, `!PRIVMSG guest hello!` would send a private message to guest containing the text hello.
+    - For example, `!PRIVMSG guest hello!` would send a private message to guest containing the text `hello!`.
     - For more commands, look at section 4 of (these docs)[https://tools.ietf.org/html/rfc1459#section-4.6.2]
+- When you put an @ at the beginning, it PM's that person
+    - For example, `@guest hello!` will send guest a private message containing `hello!`.
 - Anything else will be sent as `PRIVMSG <channel> <msg>`
     - For example, typing `hello!` in channel `#general` will send `PRIVMSG #general hello!`